omnistrate-oss/omnistrate-licensing-sdk-go/README.md

 ### b.
 ValidateLicenseForProduct

-Alternatively, if a value is set for the `productTierSku` field, this method can be used to add extra security, ensuring the license has the same shared secret.
+Alternatively, if a value is set for the `productPlanUniqueId` field, this method can be used to add extra security, ensuring the license was generated for the specific product plan.

 ```go
 package main